TarekVisch/dropdown-menu/README.md

-# dropdown-menu
+# Dropdown Menu
-Simple and elegant drop down menu
+Simple and elegant drop down menu using HTML, CSS and JavaScript